Relative Attention-based One-Class Adversarial Autoencoder for Continuous Authentication of Smartphone Users: Introduction

 \item We design a continuous authentication system to evaluate the proposed relative attention-based one-class adversarial autoencoder architecture.
 Comprehensive evaluations and comparative experiments are performed to verify the effectiveness and the superiority of the proposed relative attention-based one-class adversarial autoencoder architecture on three public datasets.

 \end{itemize}

 The remainder of this article is organized as follows.
 Section \ref{related work} reviews the related work.
 We propose a relative attention-based one-class adversarial autoencoder architecture in Section \ref{autoencoder}.
 We detail the designed continuous authentication system in Section \ref{system}.
 Detailed performance evaluation experiments are presented in Section \ref{experiments}.
-Finally, we discuss the limitation of our work in Section \ref{discussion}.
-We conclude this work in Section \ref{conclusion}.
+Finally, we conclude this work in Section \ref{conclusion}.

-\section{Related work}
+\section{Related Work}